Generalized recursive atom ordering and equivalence to CL-shellability: Background

-A key ingredient in their proof (that we will also use and generalize later) is the pair of sets $F_r(u)$ and $G_r(u)$, defined as follows.
+We sketch one direction of the proof of Theorem \ref{CL-iff-RAO} shortly, since many of the ideas in this argument will be used in other proofs later in the paper.
+A key ingredient is the pair of sets $F_r(u)$ and $G_r(u)$ defined next.
+Bj\"orner and Wachs introduced these sets $F_r(u)$ and $G_r(u)$ for recursive atom orderings, but we find it convenient to define them more generally.

-\begin{defn} Let $\lambda $ be a recursive atom ordering for a finite bounded poset $P$.
-Consider any rooted interval $[u,\hat{1}]_r$ in $P$, letting $u^-$ be the element of $r$ covered by $u$ and letting $r^-$ be the root for $[u^-,\hat{1}]$ obtained by omitting $u$ from $r$ and otherwise preserving $r$.
+\begin{defn} Consider any rooted interval $[u,\hat{1}]_r$ in a finite bounded poset $P$.
+Let $u^-$ be the element of $r$ covered by $u$ and let $r^-$ be the root for $[u^-,\hat{1}]$ obtained by omitting $u$ from $r$ and otherwise preserving $r$.
+Let $\Lambda $ be either a total order on the atoms of $[u^-,\hat{1}]_{r^-}$ or any richer structure, such as a chain-atom ordering, which specifies such a total order.